 Dress appropriately for the activity.
-Make sure girls and adults avoid wearing dangling earrings, bracelets, and necklaces that may become entangled in equipment.
-Make sure long hair is tied back and always wear closed toed shoes.
+Avoid wearing dangling earrings, bracelets, and necklaces that may become entangled in equipment.
+Make sure long hair is tied back and always wear closed-toed shoes.

 Skill learning and development should focus on the following areas: